Fundraiser for Atlanta University

 Category:

 A large audience gathered to listen to addresses and singing by students of Atlanta University.
-The students, at least one of whom as an alumnus, were raising funds in support of the trades department at the university.
+The students were raising funds in support of the trades department at the university.

 1. George M. Stone stood in for Joseph Twichell, who was away.